Xie Shaoguang: Career

 Since the start of his acting career in 1989 in the television series A Mother's Love (亲心唤我心), Xie has received numerous accolades, including winning the Star Awards Best Actor award five times and the Best Supporting Actor award twice since the ceremony's inception in 1994.
 One of his most notable roles is the Chinese folk deity Ji Gong in the 1997 television series The Legends of Jigong.

 In 2005, Xie formalised his plans to retire from the entertainment industry when he decided not to renew his contract which expired in September the same year, although his intention to quit has been made known years earlier.
 He said that after retirement, he would be living in Malaysia, where he planned to open a refuge for stray dogs and cats.
 His last screen appearance was in the television series Baby Blues, which ended its run on 9 September 2005.

 After a 12-year hiatus, Xie made a short official media appearance on 14 October 2017 to conduct acting classes for younger actors.
 Xie has stated he would return to acting, if there is a role that can persuade him to do so.

 In 2024, he signed with The Celebrity Agency seeking for new acting roles after being persuaded by his former manager, Ivy Low who's now the head of the management agency.
-It was reported that Xie will play a lonely wealthy tycoon Lin Huoyan with Chen Hanwei in a 20 episode drama series titled The Gift of Time with production starting in February 2025 and ending in May.
+In his comeback role, Xie played a lonely wealthy tycoon Lin Huoyan with Chen Hanwei in a 20 episode drama series titled The Gift of Time produced between February and May 2025.
+In February 2026, Xie stated that he remains in semi-retirement and declined to attend Star Awards 2026.